brevzin/cpp_proposals/3293_splicing_base_subobjects/splicing-base-subobjects.md

 But what else could it mean?
 We argue that the obvious, useful, and only possible meaning of this syntax would be to access the appropriate base class subobject (in the same way that `obj.[:nsdm:]` — where `nsdm` represents a non-static data member — is access to that data member).

 Additionally, `&[:base:]` where `base` represents a base class `B` of type `T` could yield a `B T::*` with appropriate offset.
 Likewise, there is no way to directly get such a member pointer today.
 But that would be a useful bit of functionality to add.
 That is, unless `base` represents a reflection of a virtual base class subobject, which wouldn't be representable as a pointer to member.
+However, in the interests of time, we removed that functionality on the way to merging this paper in Sofia.

 The only reason [@P2996R6] doesn't support splicing base class subobjects is the lack of equivalent language support today.
 This means that adding this support in reflection would mean that splicing can achieve something the language cannot do natively.
 But we don't really see that as a problem.
 Reflection is already allowing all sorts of things that the language cannot do natively.
 What's one more?